Main Menu

 gets the last 3 characters of the string.

-(have not tested, but it appears that...) [some string][-3:] does the same
+(note that...) [some string][-3:] does the same

 however if there is whitespace at the end of the string, the strip() will remove them